enterprisemodules/connect/doc/nutshell.md

 Check [the puppetdb api](https://github.com/dalen/puppet-puppetdbquery/blob/master/README.md) for a specification of the supported query language.

 Like other blocks, you can also use `begin` and `end`.
-If you don't specify a scope, the variables will go ito the default scope:
+If you do not specify a scope, the variables will go ito the default scope:

 ```
 import from puppetdb begin